freenas/freenas-docs/userguide/storage.rst

 :menuselection:`Storage --> Pools`.
 Find the desired dataset, click |ui-options|, and select :guilabel:`Edit ACL`.
 The :guilabel:`ACL Manager` opens.
-The ACL manager is required to modify permissions on a dataset that has an ACL.
+The ACL manager must be used to modify permissions on a dataset with an ACL.

 .. _edit_acl_fig: